amlucas/amlucas.github.io/source/blog/fetch-stadium-data.md

 * there is some plateau time that I probably won't cross if I keep doing it this way
 * temperature seems to be a factor of performance.

-But much more analysis is needed - this will be the object of a future blog.
+But much more analysis is needed - this will be the object of a future post.